TheRenegadeCoder/how-to-python-code/README.md

 # How to Python - Source Code

 Welcome to a collection of Jupyter Notebooks from the [How to Python][1] series on The Renegade Coder.
-For convenience, you can access all of the Jupyter Notebooks through Google Colab below:
+For convenience, you can access all of the articles and source code below:

 | Title | Article | Notebook |
 |---------|----------|----------|